sara-nl/PRACE-MPI-OpenMP/README.md

 ## MPI hands-on exercises

-For the use of MPI, please load the following Intel module:
+For the use of MPI, please purge the default environment and load the Intel compiler module as follows:

+    module purge
     module load mpi/impi

 You may compile MPI codes like this: